Tej-Deep/mmr-eval/README.md

 ### Training

-To train VL-PRM-3B/VL-PRM-7B,
+To train VL-PRM-3B/VL-PRM-7B, you can use the `train/huggingface_trainer/train/sft_qwen.sh` script to launch a training job, or you can launch a sweep via `train/huggingface_trainer/launch_sft_qwen_sweep_clean.sh` if you are on a PBS cluster.

-Alternatively, you can use the script `train/qwen_trainer/sft_7b.sh` script, which works for VL-PRM-3B/VL-PRM-7B, or you can launch a sweep via `train/qwen_trainer/launch_sweep_7b_sft.sh` if you are on a PBS cluster.
+Alternatively, you can use the `train/qwen_trainer/sft_7b.sh` script, which works for VL-PRM-3B/VL-PRM-7B, or you can launch a sweep via `train/qwen_trainer/launch_sweep_7b_sft.sh` if you are on a PBS cluster.
 This trainer is adapted from the official Qwen2.5-VL repository [link](https://github.com/QwenLM/Qwen2.5-VL/tree/main/train).
+Set your HF_TOKEN in the `.env.pbs` file.

+The first method uses the HuggingFace Trainer API out of box, the second method uses HuggingFace Trainer with some input processing recommended by the official Qwen2.5-VL repository [link](https://github.com/QwenLM/Qwen2.5-VL/tree/main/train) to speed up training.
 We experience similar results with both methods.

 To train VL-PRM-3B/VL-PRM-7B, we recommend 8 H100/H200 GPUs i.e. 1 node with 8 GPUs.
 We used 8 H200 GPUs for most of our jobs.